MehmetFatihKarademir/MehmetFatihKarademir/README.md

 - 👋 Hi, I’m @MehmetFatihKarademir
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science, especially the usage of data analytics in business fields.
-- 🌱 I’m currently learning Natural Language Processing
+- 🌱 I’m currently improving my knowledge of Natural Language Processing
 - 📫 How to reach me: mehmetfatihkarademir@gmail.com
 - 📫 How to reach me: https://www.linkedin.com/in/mehmet-fatih-karademir/
 <!---